1987 PBA Tour season

 While he did not go on to win the tournament, Pete McCordic made history at the Greater Los Angeles Open by firing a 300 game in the opening match of the finals.
 It was the PBA's fourth-ever nationally televised perfect game, and the first since 1974.

 Marshall Holman won the PBA Player of the Year vote despite not winning a title—a PBA first.
 The 20-time titlist did lead the Tour in average and a few other statistical categories.
+This record likely will never be broken as the PBA Tour subsequently changed the requirements so only winners are eligible to be on the Player of the Year ballots.